-I honestly believe you don’t need math about the 6th-grade level which you can learn through life lessons.
-All you really need to know is how to balance your checkbook, add and subtract and know is someone is ripping you off.
-My oldest still has dreams of going to a brick and mortar school someday, she a dreamer.
+I honestly believe you don’t need math at the 6th-grade level which you can learn through life lessons.
+All you really need to know is how to balance your checkbook, add and subtract and know if someone is ripping you off.
+My oldest still has dreams of going to a brick-and-mortar school someday, she is a dreamer.

 How we first started Unschooling

-- Learn about an animal and tell me 10 things, write them down.
+- Learn about an animal and tell me 10 things, and write them down.